Lake Recreation Health & Safety

 Bacteria & Parasites

-Bacterial infections ranging from ear infections, to gastrointestinal discomfort to skin infections can occur in almost any aquatic environment, even in poorly maintained pools and hot tubs.
+Bacterial infections ranging from ear infections to gastrointestinal discomfort to skin infections can occur in almost any aquatic environment, even in poorly maintained pools and hot tubs.
 Ear infections seem to affect some people more than others.
-If you are prone to these infections ask your doctor to recommend an after swim ear wash and use it each time you get out of the water.
+If you are prone to these infections, ask your doctor to recommend an after-swim ear wash and use it each time you get out of the water.
 (Applying a few drops of a 1:1 mix of white vinegar and rubbing alcohol to the ear canal after swimming can reduce the likelihood of a swimmer’s ear infection.)
-Gastrointestinal problems are usually related to ingestion of lake water, and can be caused by bacteria or protozoans.
-Most people know not to intentionally drink lake water, but accidentally swallowing a mouthful is not an uncommon occurrence.
-Generally these small amounts do not cause problems, and stomach discomfort might just as likely be from the picnic lunch as from the lake water but if you experience discomfort after swimming, a trip to the doctor may be the prudent thing to do.
-Skin infections from contact with natural waters are fairly uncommon, but can be severe in some cases.
-Do not swim if you have open cuts or scrapes, as these wounds provide easier access for harmful bacteria.
-Rinsing, or showering with potable water after a trip to the lake can help reduce the potential for infection.
+Gastrointestinal problems are usually related to ingestion of lake water and can be caused by bacteria or protozoans.
+Most people know not to drink lake water intentionally, but accidentally swallowing a mouthful is not an uncommon occurrence.
+Generally, these small amounts do not cause problems, and stomach discomfort might just as likely be from the picnic lunch as from the lake water, but if you experience discomfort after swimming, a trip to the doctor may be the prudent thing to do.
+Skin infections from contact with natural waters are fairly uncommon but can be severe in some cases.
+Do not swim if you have open cuts or scrapes, as these wounds provide easier access to harmful bacteria.
+Rinsing or showering with potable water after a trip to the lake can help reduce the potential for infection.
 Pets and wild animals can carry parasites that are sometimes harmful to people.
-Typically infection occurs when a person is exposed to animal waste, either by accidentally ingesting contaminated soil or water, or by coming into contact with parasites that can burrow through bare skin, like hookworm.
+Typically, infection occurs when a person is exposed to animal waste, either by accidentally ingesting contaminated soil or water or by coming into contact with parasites that can burrow through bare skin, like hookworm.
 Preventing ingestion of lake water and wearing shoes while wading along the shore reduces the likelihood of infection.

 Cyanobacteria